websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/using-sso-with-dxp-cloud.md

 1. Enter the **Password** in the _Password_ field.
 This must be the same password associated with the email address stored in the company's database or directory service.
 1. Click _Log in_.

-Once logged in, the user should see all of his or her projects and environments.
+Once logged in, the User should see all of his or her projects and environments.

 ![projects page](./using-sso-with-dxp-cloud/images/02.png)